 Consider it your cheat sheet to finally mastering the common poses you're likely to encounter in most open-level classes.

-These 24 yoga poses are also available for purchase as a yoga chart or poster in size 24 x 36" on Amazon, if you would like to have them on your wall to reference while practicing at home.
+These 24 yoga poses are also available for purchase as a yoga chart or poster on our store if you would like to have them on your wall to reference while practicing at home.

-Ok grab your yoga mat and let’s get started.
+Grab your yoga mat now and let’s get started.

 Below is the description of each of the 24 yoga poses with both their Sanskrit and English names.
 Get familiar with each of them, so you'll know how to perform them both at home and in class.